voxelbonecloud/headless-docker/modding/README.md

 Mods can be disabled and enabled as required by changing the variable.

 ## Using Mods
-To add mods copy your mod files to the correct folders to the location your RML folder is binded too.
+To add mods copy your mod files to the correct folders to the location your RML folder is bound to.

 The default location for persistent volumes is /var/lib/docker/volumes on Linux or if you used a host bind mount it is the location you specified on the host.
 Portainer also offers a basic inbuilt volume file manager